antogp24/Cube/README.md

 I know almost nothing about 3D graphics and this is a beguinner project.
 Therefore this are the issues:

 - Some of the code is a mess and not well documented.
-- The performance is garbage.
-- No use of delta time to make the speed framerate-independent.
 - I didn't fully understood some of the matrices.
 For example the __rotation matrices__ are hard.

 ## Structure